-I track my wardrobe inventory and log my outfits using Airtable, which is a free (with paid tiers) and very easy to use web app (with mobile app) that’s a combination spreadsheet and relational database.
+I track my wardrobe inventory and log my outfits using Airtable, which is a free (with paid tiers) and very easy to use web and mobile app that’s a combination spreadsheet and relational database.
 You can view the schema I use and copy the template here.
 Scroll down to see screenshots of more mobile and desktop views of the tracker.

 If you decide to sign up for Airtable, you can use my referral link which will give me a few Airtable credits at no cost to you.
 Otherwise, you can sign up through the non-referral template link in the previous paragraph or simply at https://airtable.com/.
 I am not partnered with Airtable and otherwise do not receive any money for plugging it.
 I’m just sharing because I have personally found it a very useful service.